componentjs/spec/component.json/specifications.md

 }
 ```

-## .demo

-  Optional full url for a live demonstration of a component.

 ## .license

   The license string such as "MIT" may be used for search output and other reporting,
   developers __SHOULD__ specify this field

+## Glob Support

+  Properties __may__ use globs and globstars to list files __only when the order of files is insignificant__.

 ## Custom properties

-  Custom properties may of course be used to facilitate custom build steps.
+  Custom properties may of course be used to facilitate custom build steps and is, in fact, encouraged.
   For example if you're a fan of CoffeeScript and you wish to skip manual compilation for custom app-specific components,
   you could simply add a property named `coffee: ["foo.coffee"]` and handle the translation in the build step.
   Custom properties __SHOULD__ be namespaced to prevent future collisions.

-## Templates

-  Templates __SHOULD__ be compiled down to regular JavaScript and added to the `scripts` array before publishing a release to Github.
-  For example: Jade, Hogan and many other template engines allow templates to be compiled to a self-contained executable function; they do not require the entire library itself.
-  When possible it is strongly suggested that you use raw HTML and intrinsic DOM manipulation for public components so that contributors feel comfortable.
-  This is often easily possible, as components are focused,
-  for example a tooltip or dialog has very little markup.
-  Your private application may utilize custom properties to auto-compile templates as part of the build,
-  public components must use pre-built templates.

-## Glob Support

-  Properties __may__ use globs and globstars to list files __only when the order of files is insignificant__.